Mutual respect makes it possible for everyone to enjoy library materials and services.

 The Library Board of Trustees is responsible for determining the rules for public behavior in the Library that are necessary to:

-- Protect the rights of individuals to use Library property, materials, and services;
+- Protect the safety of individuals and preserve their right to use Library property, materials, and services;

-- Protect the rights of Library employees and volunteers to conduct library business without interference;
+- Protect the safety of Library employees and volunteers and preserve their right to conduct Library business without interference;

-- Preserve Library materials and facilities from harm; and
+- Preserve Library materials and facilities from harm.

 Behavior that Interferes with the rights of other’s includes, but is not limited to: